Two-party system: Ghana

 The Republic of Ghana since its transition to democracy in 1992 have a strongly institutionalized two-party system led by New Patriotic Party and National Democratic Congress.

 Zimbabwe

 The politics of Zimbabwe are effectively a two-party system between the Robert Mugabe founded Zimbabwe African National Union-Patriotic Front and the opposition coalition Movement for Democratic Change.

 Asia

+Bhutan

+Bhutan has a unique, constitutionally mandated two-party system.
+According to Article 15 of the Constitution of Bhutan, parliamentary elections are conducted in two rounds.
+In the primary round, all registered political parties participate.
+However, only the top two political parties with the highest number of votes nationwide are permitted to advance to the general election to contest seats in the National Assembly.
+This electoral design effectively guarantees a two-party composition in the legislature after every election cycle.

 Lebanon

 The Parliament of Lebanon is mainly made up of two bipartisan alliances.
 Although both alliances are made up of several political parties on both ends of the political spectrum the two-way political situation has mainly arisen due to strong ideological differences in the electorate.
 Once again this can mainly be attributed to the winner takes all thesis.

+Philippines

+From 1946 to 1972, the Philippines was under a two-party system with the Liberal Party and the Nacionalista Party, with these two parties supplying all presidents and vice presidents, most members of Congress, and local officials.

+With the declaration of martial law in 1972, the Kilusang Bagong Lipunan emerged as the dominant party, until its overthrow after the People Power Revolution in 1986.
+With the approval of the 1987 constitution, the Philippines is now on a multi-party system.

 South Korea

 South Korea has a multi-party system that has sometimes been described as having characteristics of a two-party system.
 Parties will have reconstructions based upon its leader, but the country continues to maintain two major parties.
 Currently these parties are the liberal Democratic Party of Korea and the conservative People Power Party.